Tesraga1/Navy/README.md

-# Based on the Harvard-Westlake's DOGO - PROS program
+# Julian Blanco's NAVYV1

 ---
 Navy Knight's Fenrir Robot code that is for the 2021-2022 Vex Robotics Competition.
-Can pick up 2 mobile goals
+Can pick up 2 mobile goals.
+Based on the Harvard-Westlake's DOGO - PROS program
 ![](DOGO-Render.png)

 ## Controls